ManuelGil/Reset-Windows-Update-Tool/docs/wiki/en/Troubleshooting.md

 To start installing updates, you can go to Windows Update through of option "Search Updates".

-During the installation of updates, it is recommended to install 5 to 20 updates (Only Windows 7, Windows 8, Windows 8.1).
+During the installation of updates, it is recommended to install 5 to 20 updates (Only Windows 8, Windows 8.1).

 ## Online Solutions